reynolkb/aave-dai-escrow/readme.md

 # AAVE DAI Escrow

-This is an AAVE DAI Escrow Dapp built with [Hardhat](https://hardhat.org/).
+This is an AAVE DAI Escrow Dapp built with [Hardhat](https://hardhat.org/) courtesy of ChainShot.

 ## Project Layout